encoredev/encore/docs/ts/develop/orms/prisma.md

 npx prisma init --url <shadow db connection url>
 ```

-To be able to deploy your app via the Encore platform, you also need to configure a postinstall hook in your `package.json` that runs `npx prisma generate`, e.g:
+To be able to deploy your app via Encore Cloud, you also need to configure a postinstall hook in your `package.json` that runs `npx prisma generate`, e.g:

 ```
 {